Scout24/afp-cli/README.rst

 Write to AWS Credentials File
 -----------------------------

-The AWS Tools reads credentials specified with aws configure in a local file named ``credentials`` in a folder named ``.aws`` in your home directory.
+The AWS Tools reads credentials specified with ``aws configure`` from a local file named ``credentials`` in a folder named ``.aws`` in your home directory.
 The afp-cli Tool can write your temporary credentials to this file.

 .. code-block:: console